Easy Rhubarb Bars

 This post may contain affiliate links.
 Please read my disclosure for more info.

-Growing up in England, many gardens had a rhubarb patch!
-Rhubarb is very sour when eaten raw, but cook it with a little sweetness and it’s perfect in cakes, crumbles and bars.
+Luckily, although it’s very sour when eaten raw, cook it with a little sweetness and it’s perfect in cakes, crisps, crumbles… and these delicious tangy and chewy rhubarb bars!

-• They’re delicious!
-Slightly crunchy on top, chewy and fruity in the middle.
-Like a cross between a rhubarb crumble and a flapjack.
+• They’re so delicious!
+Slightly crunchy on top, chewy on the bottom and fruity and tart in the middle – for the perfect balance between tart and sweet.

 About the ingredients

-Rhubarb: You only need about 4 ‘stalks’ of rhubarb.
+Rhubarb: The star ingredient!
+You only need about 4 ‘stalks’ of rhubarb.
 Find out when it’s in season where you live and grab some while you can!
-Chop off any tough or leafy parts, then chop into small pieces.
+Look for medium-thick stalks that are firm, smooth and glossy and a vibrant red, green (or both red and green) color.
+Cut off the leaves and any tough parts, then chop into small pieces.

 Brown sugar: Just a little, to take the edge off the sourness of the rhubarb.